-Paul tells us to “Live as children of the light - for the fruit of the light consists in all goodness, righteousness and truth and find out what pleases the Lord” (Ephesians 5:8-9).
-I think the Saints were not given the honour because they lived a good life.
-They became Saints because they lived a life according to God's will.
+In my opinion, I think the Saints were not given the honour because they lived a good life.
+They became Saints because they lived a life according to Gods will.
 Their good, righteous and truthful lives happened not because they wanted to do good.
-Their lives bore fruit because they lived for God and did what pleased God.
+Their lives bore fruit because they lived for God and did what pleases God.

 To live a life that pleases God is to turn our attention from the gifts and turn our attention to the Giver himself.
-Obeying the commandments is just part of being a Christians.
-To be a TRUE Christian we must strive to discern Gods will AND do his will.
+Obeying the commandments is just part of being a Christians - to be a TRUE Christian we must strive to discern Gods will AND to do his will.
 The key here is to discern his will.
-A Christian who does not pray and discern God's will is not a true Christian.
-How can you know God's will is you do not sit down in silence and listen to him?
+A Christian who does not pray and discern Gods will is not a true Christian.
+How can you know Gods will is you do not sit down in silence and listen to him?